Logo

 Jenni Hill

-If you’re living in a rental property and you’re struggling to save a deposit, Skipton Building Society’s new 100% mortgage could hold the key to your first home.
+If you’re living in a rental property and you’re struggling to save a deposit, Skipton Building Society’s 100% mortgage could hold the key to your first home.

 In this guide